skip to main content

 Julia Fairley

-Houzz editorial team.
+Chief Sub-Editor and Writer, Houzz Australia and New Zealand.
 I love design and architecture that is thoughtful, sophisticated and champions an element of the unexpected.
 Before graduating with a Bachelor of Arts at UNSW and becoming a journalist, I studied interior architecture.
 For over a decade I have interviewed inspiring creative minds from around the world to write about design in its many different forms.
 Recently, I have also become an accidental gardener, to everyone's surprise.

 More

 Knowledge is power, and this is especially true when you are renovating, building a new home or improving your existing one.
-Whether you plan to hire an architect, builder, kitchen designer or a trade, it pays (literally) to do your homework and engage with them on the right terms.
+Whether you plan to hire an architect, builder, kitchen designer or a trade, it pays (literally) to do your homework and engage with them on the right terms, ideally at the very beginning of your project.
 Here, we’ve collated Houzz’s introductory stories to give you a strong understanding of what to expect and to help get you started.
 Click into each to learn more and discover key pearls of wisdom from professionals in these fields.

 Focus Architecture